RubixML/ML/docs/transformers/principal-component-analysis.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/PrincipalComponentAnalysis.php">[source]</a></span>

 # Principal Component Analysis
-Principal Component Analysis or *PCA* is a dimensionality reduction technique that aims to transform the feature space by the k *principal components* that explain the most variance of the data where *k* is the dimensionality of the output specified by the user.
-PCA is used to compress high dimensional samples down to lower dimensions such that they would retain as much of the information as possible.
+Principal Component Analysis (PCA) is a dimensionality reduction technique that aims to transform the feature space by the *k* principal components that explain the most variance.
+PCA is used to compress high-dimensional samples down to lower dimensions such that they would retain as much information as possible.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful)